Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 1. Structural Undersizing

-Pile embedment depth, member sizing, connection capacity, and decking selection must be proportioned for the full envelope of environmental and operational demands, including extreme events.
-Designing for average conditions is not engineering; it is liability creation.
-A 100-year storm event carries a 1% annual probability of occurring.
-Over a 50-year asset life, the probability of experiencing such an event exceeds 39%.
+Pile embedment depth, member sizing, connection capacity, and decking selection must be proportioned for the full envelope of environmental and operational demands including extreme events.
+Designing for average conditions and hoping for the best is not engineering; it is liability creation.
+A 100-year storm event has a 1% annual probability of occurring over a 50-year asset life, the probability of experiencing such an event exceeds 39%.

 2. Rigid Connections in Dynamic Systems